gregr/ina/nscheme/README.md

 ### AST augmentation and optimization
 * generated Racket code is currently enormous, partly due to base library
-* try bootstrapping eval.scm/stage.scm first to see how bad it will really be
 * augmented ast
   * variable refcounts, mutability, escape status
   * crude termination/effect status